allison-d/Cluster/README.md

 Two possible methods for running ScopeCluster include the R console and RStudio.
 Both methods will open ScopeCluster in a new RStudio window.
 The app can either be run through this window, or in a Browser with the 'Open in Browser' link.
 ScopeCluster has six tabs, where the first tab 'Overview' describes the expected file formats for the CSV files that are uploaded to the app.

-1. R console: after installing the R libraries, one can run the following lines after adding their path to the 'code' directory in runApp().
+1. R console: after installing the R libraries, one can run the following lines after adding their path for the 'code' directory in runApp().

 ```
 library(shiny)